|Pierced With: Straight Barbell. Once Healed: BCR, Straight Barbell, Circular Barbell|

 It is commonly assumed that nipple piercing will be extremely painful but anecdotal evidence suggests that people tend to describe nipple piercing pain at as low as 4 out of 10 on the pain scale.
 This could be because the piercing is actually underneath the nipple which makes it less painful.
 Some people report that the nipple piercing feels like a pinch.
 This piercing can be performed very quickly which will also help it to hurt less.

 How long do nipple piercings take to heal?

-The amount of time it takes for your nipple piercing to heal depends on your gender.
-Female nipple piercings take, on average, between 6-12 months to heal completely to the point where you can remove the jewellery and put it back in.
-Whereas male nipple piercings take roughly 3 - 4 months to heal completely.
-This difference in healing periods is directly related to the anatomical structure of a female and male nipple.
+Nipple piercings take, on average, between 6-12 months to heal completely to the point where you can remove the jewellery and put it back in.
 Nipple piercing care is an essential part of ensuring the best healing for your nipple piercing.

 How much does it cost to get a nipple piercing?

-It usually costs an average of £35 - £55 to get a nipple piercing.
+It usually costs between £40 - £70 to get a nipple piercing.
 The nipple piercing cost may depend on the type of piercing jewellery.
 We always recommend paying the additional price for high quality piercing jewellery as this will help your piercing to heal.
 Remember, piercing prices often reflect the experience required to carry out the piercing.
 It is important to make sure you see a professional piercer for any type of piercing.